Heroes (Johnny Cash and Waylon Jennings album): Recording and composition

 Heroes was Cash's second-last original release on Columbia, with which he parted ways soon after the record's release (though he later returned to Columbia alongside Jennings for Highwayman 2 in 1990).
 It was produced by Chips Moman, who had helmed the Highwaymen sessions and had produced several Jennings albums, including 1977's Ol' Waylon.
-Despite the success of the single "Highwayman" and Waylon's chart topping album Will the Wolf Survive (his first album for MCA after leaving RCA after twenty years), their presence on the charts had diminished compared to previous years.
+Despite the success of the single "Highwayman" and Waylon's chart topping album Will the Wolf Survive (his first album for MCA after twenty years with RCA Records), their presence on the charts had diminished compared to previous years.
 "Even Cowgirls Get the Blues," the single from Heroes, reflected this state of affairs, reaching #35 on the country charts.
 The song was composed by Cash's son-in-law Rodney Crowell, who also contributes "I'm Never Gonna Roam Again."
 The duo also included "Love Is the Way," written by Kristofferson.

 The tone of the album is bright, congenial, and sober, far removed from the hell raising past that had become a big part of each man's legend.
 It opens with a tribute to their fans, "Folks Out on the Road."
 The patriotic ode to Dixie, "American by Birth," also courts the country music fan base, augmented with marching band horns.
 The title track taps a similar vein, celebrating courage and self-sacrifice (this is not the song of the same name that appears on Jennings' 1982 duet album WWII with Willie Nelson, also produced by Moman).
 Cash co-wrote one song, "Field of Diamonds," which he would record again fourteen years later for American III: Solitary Man (2000).
 The last track, "One Too Many Mornings" is a song written by Bob Dylan for his album The Times They Are a-Changin', and had been recorded, but deemed unusable, by Cash and Dylan in 1969 during the sessions for Nashville Skyline.
 Jennings had recorded Dylan's "Don't Think Twice, It's Alright" during his earliest recording sessions for A&M.

-Reception
+Critical reception

 The album got as high as #13 on the Billboard country albums charts.
 Cash the solo artist would not have another higher charting LP until 2000's American III: Solitary Man (#11 C&W).
 Bruce Eder of AllMusic calls the LP "one of the most obscure records in either artist's output, a fact that's astonishing, given the quality of the music, the singing, and the overall production.
 Co-produced by Chips Moman, and with Cash and Jennings at the top of their game (and so good at what they do that they make it sound easy), there's not a weak point anywhere here."